Sample GRE Reading Comprehension Questions

 Answer & Explanation

-In this question, most students focus in on the “classical conception of free will” language fairly quickly.
-If we take a look at the passage, we can see this language mentioned in the last sentence.
-It is at this point, however, that students tend to make one or more potentially faulty assumptions about what they need to do to solve this type of GRE reading comprehension question.
+Now, in the question here, most students home in on the “classical conception of free will” language fairly quickly.
+If we take a look at the passage, we can see this exact phrase in the last sentence.
+But at this point, students who have not taken care to understand the context of that phrase in the passage tend to go wrong.

-One assumption students often make is that they believe the information to answer the question will be located after the key words they identified in the passage.
+The faulty assumption students often make is that the answer to the question will be located after these key words.
 This may or may not be true.
-Applying that logic to this passage, the information immediately following the “classical conception of free will” language states that “neural preparation to move (RP) preceded conscious awareness of the intention to move (W) by hundreds of milliseconds”.
+Applying that logic to this passage, the information immediately following the “classical conception of free will” language states that “neural preparation to move (RP) preceded conscious awareness of the intention to move (W) by hundreds of milliseconds.”

 GRE Reading Comprehension Sample Question #2